bayesian-bee/addons/HorizonFisher/README.md

 ### Private Servers

-Fisher **will _NOT_** work on private servers!
+~~Fisher **will _NOT_** work on private servers!
 This is due to the fact that private servers do not properly implement the fishing system on the server side.
 There is nothing that can be done to fisher to fix this.
-It's a problem with the server and needs to be fixed there.
+It's a problem with the server and needs to be fixed there.~~

+NOTE(Bee): =)

 ### Display of Identified Fish